Table of Contents

 Key Takeaways

-As you plan for retirement, you'll likely have several questions about finances.
-Starting that early will reduce your Social Security monthly payments for the rest of your life because you'll receive more payments over time.
+As you plan for retirement, it’s common to have questions about when to start Social Security.
+Claiming benefits early means smaller monthly payments for the rest of your life because you’ll receive them over a longer period.

 Know Your Full Retirement Age